sillysavant/wyn-final/README.md

 <h2>Instructions</h2>
 <ol>
   <li><p>To run the app you first need to download and install Node.js and npm on your computer.
 Here is a link to the tutorial that explains how to install them: <a href="https://www.youtube.com/watch?v=4FAtFwKVhn0" target="_blank">https://www.youtube.com/watch?v=4FAtFwKVhn0</a>.
 Also here is the link where you can download them: <a href="https://nodejs.org/en" target="_blank">https://nodejs.org/en</a></p></li>
-  <li><p>When you install Node.js and npm on your computer you need to download and install MySQL on your computer.
-Here is another link to the tutorial which explains how you can download and install MySQL on your computer: <a target="_blank" href="https://www.youtube.com/watch?v=BxdSUGBs0gM&t=212s">https://www.youtube.com/watch?v=BxdSUGBs0gM&t=212s</a>.</p></li>
   <li><p>Create a database and cluster to manage data on MongoDB Atlas: <a href="https://www.youtube.com/watch?v=NcN9S0DR1nU" target="_blank">https://www.youtube.com/watch?v=NcN9S0DR1nU</a>.
 Connect to the database: Connect > Connect to your application > Copy the connection string > Paste it in the .env file.</p></li>
   <li><p>When you install all the programs you need on your computer you need to download the project.
 When you download the project, you need to extract it.</p></li>
   <li><p>After you extract the project you need to open the project folder in your code editor and in the root create a file with the name .env.</p></li>